 Night Terrors Are Not The Same As Nightmares

 Night terrors (sleep terrors) are often associated with, or definitively considered a nightmare, though they are in fact quite different.
-Nightmares occur in the REM stage of sleep, and are traditional dreams from which the person experiencing them may recall imagery, sound and/or feelings.
+Nightmares occur in the REM sleep, and are traditional dreams from which the person experiencing them may recall imagery, sound and/or feelings.
 Typical nightmares include being chased by someone or something, falling for an inordinate amount of time, or things that the person finds particularly disturbing or frightful that are often rooted in their sub conscious.

 Sleep terrors / night terrors, on the other hand occur before the dream state of REM sleep, in the phase just before deep sleep called the slow-wave sleep phase.
 The person is not incited to the outburst through any form of imagery or sound that a nightmare would include, but simply a deep sense of terror and fear that they cannot shake.